dscripps/qpp-wiki/Home.md

 I acknowledge financial support from Industry Canada and from the Natural Sciences and Engineering Research Council of Canada (NSERC).
-I thank Kassem Kalach for carefully reading this documentation and providing very useful suggestions for improving it!
+I thank Kassem Kalach for carefully reading this documentation and providing very useful suggestions for improving it.